nvsmith/axon/README.md

 From **largest to smallest rendering scope**:

 -   `templates/page-templates/` — Custom page templates that define the structure and layout of specific WordPress pages (e.g., About, FAQ, Contact).
+They must contain a `/** Template Name: … */` header that WordPress lists in **Page Attributes → Template**.
 These templates are selectable in the WordPress Dashboard when editing a page and typically load reusable layouts or content parts.
 They provide a flexible way to define unique page types while keeping logic cleanly separated from global layout code.

 -   `templates/layouts/` - Large structural layout templates (e.g., full-width, with-sidebar) that define reusable page scaffolding.
 These layouts are typically loaded by page templates or archive templates and help maintain consistent structure across different pages.